 Courses numbered ANTH 211xx through 216xx do not presume any previous study of anthropology and may be taken in any order.
-However, students are strongly urged to take one of the following social sciences general education sequences before taking more advanced courses in sociocultural anthropology: Power, Identity, and Resistance (SOSC 11100-11200-11300) or Self, Culture, and Society (SOSC 12100-12200-12300).
+However, students are 2 Anthropology (sscd) 3 strongly urged to take one of the following social sciences general education sequences before taking more advanced courses in sociocultural anthropology: Power, Identity, and Resistance (SOSC 11100-11200-11300) or Self, Culture, and Society (SOSC 12100-12200-12300).
 ANTH 211xx, 212xx, 213xx, 214xx, and 216xx are introductions to some of the substantive, methodological, and theoretical issues of sociocultural, archaeological, and physical anthropology.
+Particularly recommended for a firm foundation in the discipline are Anthropological Theory (ANTH 21107), at least one Reading Ethnographies (ANTH 216xx) course, and Ethnographic Methods (ANTH 21420).
 Students with a program of study that emphasizes sociocultural anthropology also are encouraged to take one or more of the non-Western civilization sequences: African, South Asian, and Latin American.
 These sequences typically feature anthropological approaches and content.
 With prior approval, other civilization sequences can be taken for anthropology credit (up to the two-course limit for nondepartmental courses) in accordance with the individual student's needs or interests.